 It has long been established wisdom that customer acquisition costs considerably more in time, effort, and money than customer retention.
 Retaining existing customers and keeping them engaged and loyal to your brand essentially rests on two pillars: customer support/customer service, and the customer experience.
+Using out-of-date methods and customer marketing strategies to retain customers will cost you time and money with no ROI.

 Why customer marketing is necessary

+Customer satisfaction should always be at the top of your list of priorities.
 Failing to provide great customer service can have negative financial consequences for your enterprise, and each bad customer service experience can cost you in terms of customer loyalty, and your brand perception, if those same unhappy consumers call you out on social media.
 In fact, recent research by HelpScout suggests that poor customer service loses American businesses over $62 billion annually.

 Techjury studies suggest that businesses that prioritise customer experience (CX) have between four and eight percent higher revenue than their competitors.
 Bain & Company research indicates that delivering a rich and engaging experience to both new customers and existing customers can lead to higher customer retention rates and increased profits ranging from 25% to 95%.